Mental illness affects many people. Still, it’s often a difficult topic for many people to talk about.

 VARIATIONS IN CHILD CUSTODY

 True sole custody is rare since the courts try to keep both parents in a child’s life.
 Unless there are extenuating circumstances, some form of joint custody is the most common.
-The court mixes and matches these elements as they best fit a situation.
+A situation of serious mental illness may fall into this category.
+More on that momentarily.

 Once the distance becomes too great, however, it’s more difficult.
 For instance, if one parent lives in Portland and the other in Salem, a joint physical arrangement is less feasible.

 HOW MENTAL ILLNESS IMPACTS CHILD CUSTODY

-Legal custody claims may take a hit in that scenario.
+Legal custody claims may take a hit in this scenario.
 When one parent has a documented history of mental illness-related violence or other behaviors that may potentially harm a child, courts also weigh those factors.

 While mental illness impacts child custody in some cases, it may not dramatically bend a ruling.
-It all goes back to the severity of an affliction and if the court determines it’s safe for the child or not.
+It all goes back to the severity of an affliction and if the court, usually with the input of mental health professionals, determines it’s safe for the child or not.